wbkoetsier/start-basispoort/README.md

 Responsibility to close the browser now lies with the humans rather than the script.

 I couldn't find a reference to detaching the Firefox window from the driver.
 I know that this is an experimental feature on chromedriver.
-I'm yet to find out if playing the game for some time will throw some kind of KeepAlive timeout.
+Playing the game for some time won't throw some kind of KeepAlive timeout.

+## Roadmap
+1. My daughter has earned the privilege of playing a second game, which has appeared as a new button between the original game app button and the paret app button.
+I'll have to write a second script with a desktop entry for her to play.
+This also means splitting out app-specific behaviour and steps that are needed by both.
+2. Write tests / switch to TDD.
+3. Upgrade to Python 3.6.